Rigalin/bladejover.github.io/about.md

 permalink: /about/
 ---

-# Quick markdown guide for nubs
+# Quick markdown guide for legends

 # h1